 90 minutes are short

 90 minutes can be damn short.
-Especially when dealing with such a controversial topic as "Journalism and Web 2.0".
+Especially when dealing with a controversial topic like “Journalism and Web 2.0”.
 In a short time, unfortunately, many aspects can only be touched upon in an overview.
 It is also difficult to estimate the level of knowledge of the audience.

-At the media forum Mittweida I gave a lecture on self-marketing for freelance journalists - with a controversial discussion.
-Because the changes that the media are currently going through on the Internet urgently need to be discussed in all their consequences.
-And one of the biggest problems here - not only for the media but also for society as a whole, if you want to understand journalism as a democratic corrective means: How is journalistic content financed on the Internet?
+At the Medienforum Mittweida I gave a lecture on self-marketing for freelance journalists - with a controversial discussion.
+Because the changes that the media are currently going through due to the Internet urgently need to be discussed in all their consequences.
+And one of the biggest problems here - not only for the media but also for society as a whole, if one wants to understand journalism as a democratic corrective, is: How is journalistic content financed on the Internet?

 "No" to paid content